bugthesystem/design-patterns-and-idioms-in-es6/README.md

-# Design Patterns and Idioms in AtScript
+# Design Patterns and Idioms in ES6
-A collection of design patterns and idioms in AtScript
+A collection of design patterns and idioms in ES6

 **Boilerplate forked from  [angular/atscript-playground](https://github.com/angular/atscript-playground)**